yanis-falaki/Fishnet-Helper/readme.md

 2. Change the domain in the function getResponse to use whatever domain your backend is hosted on.

-3. Deploy the react app user whichever service/method you normally would use.
+3. Deploy the react app using whichever service/method you normally would use.